fbpx

 Terrestrial Verses, Alireza Khatami & Ali Asgari

-Jury Statement: The jury is pleased to present the Osler Best Feature Award to Ali Asgari and Alireza Khatami’s Terrestrial Verses, an uncomfortably captivating feature of revealing scenes between regular Tehranis and their frustrating interactions with oppressive authority figures.
+The jury is pleased to present the Osler Best Feature Award to Ali Asgari and Alireza Khatami’s Terrestrial Verses, an uncomfortably captivating feature of revealing scenes between regular Tehranis and their frustrating interactions with oppressive authority figures.
 The jury recognizes the duo’s homage to classic Iranian cinema with performances so convincing one may mistake the film for a stylized documentary.
 The film’s austere form kept the jury riveted and is a challenge to audiences everywhere to consider personal agency in the face of tyrannical oppression.

-Furthermore, we wish to acknowledge Okiku and the World with an honourable mention for its unique depiction of Edo-era Japan and its impressive homage to the Golden Age of Japanese cinema.
+We wish to acknowledge Okiku and the World with an honourable mention for its unique depiction of Edo-era Japan and its impressive homage to the Golden Age of Japanese cinema.

 $2,000 cash prize